 The REGINALD F. LEWIS MUSEUM's mission is to be the premier experience and best resource for information and inspiration about the lives of African American Marylanders.
 The museum seeks to realize its mission by collecting, preserving, interpreting, documenting and exhibiting the rich contributions of African American Marylanders from the state’s earliest history to the present and the future.
 It features some amazing traveling exhibits.

-Websites Dr. Konradi Recommends:
+Websites Dr. Konradi Recommends for students:

 The SOUTHERN POVERTY LAW CENTER is a nonprofit civil rights organization dedicated to fighting hate and bigotry, and to seeking justice for the most vulnerable members of society.
 Founded by civil rights lawyers Morris Dees and Joseph Levin Jr. in 1971, the SPLC is internationally known for tracking and exposing the activities of hate groups.
 Our innovative Teaching Tolerance program produces and distributes – free of charge – documentary films, books, lesson plans and other materials that promote tolerance and respect in our nation’s schools.
 Education students MUST visit this site.

 The AMERICAN CIVIL LIBERTIES UNION (ACLU) is our nation's guardian of liberty, working daily in courts, legislatures and communities to defend and preserve the individual rights and liberties that the Constitution and laws of the United States guarantee everyone in this country.

 NATIONAL GAY AND LESBIAN TASKFORCE is an incredible resource on issues and research relevant to discrimination on the basis of sexuality.
 NGLT issues maps and fact sheets are very useful.

 LEGAL MOMENTUM: the Women's Legal Defense and Education Fund has an extremely useful legal knowledge center with information about current advocacy and litigation and a large publications database.